 During our time in Puerto Vallarta, we picked up a few tips about what not to do in Puerto Vallarta with kids.
 Hopefully, these family travel tips will help you make the most of your vacation!

 There is no need to take an expensive taxi from the airport.
 Only airport-registered taxis are allowed to pick up passengers at the airport, and prices are quite high (over $20 USD), but there is an easy way around this.

 When you exit the arrivals terminal, you can easily get an Uber by walking just a short distance.

 Price Comparison: Airport Taxi vs Uber

-The ride from the airport to the marina is only about 6 minutes, the drive to the zona romantic is about 25 minutes.
-We stayed in the marina area, where a uber cost us 100 pesos (less than $5), vs the Zone 1 pricing for official taxis going to the marina starts at $17 USD for 3 people or less and goes up from there.
+The ride from the airport to the marina is only about 6 minutes, and the drive to the zona romantic is about 25 minutes.
+We stayed in the marina area, where a Uber cost us 100 pesos (less than $5), vs the Zone 1 pricing for official taxis going to the marina starts at $17 USD for 3 people or less and goes up from there.
 The official taxis to the Zona Romantica start at $25 USD.

 You can check updated taxi prices on this chart.

 You cannot schedule a ride ahead of time in Puerto Vallarta, you’ll have to call Uber when you are ready to depart.
 If you try to put in the airport as your pick-up location, it won’t allow you to call a ride, but once you move away from the main building you’ll be able to call Uber.

 Don’t miss our complete guide to getting around Puerto Vallarta including detailed instructions for finding the Uber pick up location.

 Mexico is largely a cash-based society.
 Even in a popular tourist resort like Puerto Vallarta, you’ll find that many places do not accept credit cards.
 Many restaurants in particular, only accept cash.